I was at my desk working on the plans for the upcoming battle when the door on my tent was thrown open. I sighed, immediately knowing who it was.

 "Sabine, be nice," Evelynn said.
 She was Sabine's older sister and was a StuG IV.

 "Whatever," Sabine said as she bit into her hamburger.
-Meanwhile at another table, Asami had sat down with some other M-class tanks to discuss some battle plans and she made Setsuko sit at the kiddie table.
+Meanwhile at another table, Asami had sat down with some other M-class tanks and her older sister Kyoko to discuss some battle plans and she made Setsuko sit at the kiddie table.
 Mila, Ilona, Pansy, Annie, Flora, and Aubri were also sitting at the kiddie table.
 Setsuko ate with an expression of childishness.

 "Is your sis being a meanie?"
 Mila asked her.